petems/image-resizer-gh-action/README.md

 # img-resizer-inplace-limit

-A GitHub action to resize your images within the folder they are if they are over a certain size limit
+A GitHub action to resize your images within a given folder they are if they are over a certain size limit

 ```yml
 - name: Resize images above 1024 width